Latest Posts

 1. Colourful Rainbow Scales

-Many young rainbow boas can be very nippy and flighty while they are small.
+Many young rainbow boas can be nippy and flighty while they are small.
+This is because in the wild, young rainbow boas are more easily preyed upon by larger predators because of their smaller size.
 However, with regular handling, they tend to calm down as they age and grow.
-Young rainbow boas are likely to be more aggressive due to the fact that they are more easily preyed upon in the wild at such a small size.

 Rainbow boas are extremely popular in the pet trade, due to the beautiful rainbow sheen to their scales.
-Many keepers are enamoured by the snakes beautiful appearance.
-However, rainbow boas are considered intermediate pets to keep, as these snakes require quite high humidity to stay in good health.
+Many keepers are enamored by the snake’s beautiful appearance.
+However, rainbow boas are considered intermediate pets to keep, as these snakes require high humidity to stay in good health.
+If you are thinking about getting a rainbow boa of your own, please research their care before you get one.
+This will allow you to decide if the care for this snake is something you can handle.
+And as always, make sure you have their enclosure set up and ready BEFORE you bring your pet snake home.
+This ensures that you’re able to set up the snake’s new home correctly, and can keep the temperature and humidity at proper levels.

 7. Nocturnal Snakes

 Rainbow Boas are nocturnal snakes.
-An hour before sundown they tend to go hunting for a drink of water, or searching for a suitable hiding spot.
-They like to pick the spots that have a high rodent, frog, and bird population.
-Once they have found their spot and settled in, they sit in their hide and wait for their food to come by.
+An hour before sundown they tend to go hunting for a drink of water or searching for a suitable hiding spot.
+They like to pick spots that have a high rodent, frog, and bird population.
+Once they have found their spot and settled in, they sit in their hide and wait for food to come by.

 8. Ambush Predators

 Like other boas, rainbow boas will ambush and constrict their prey.
-They grab their prey with their sharp, backward facing teeth and proceed to coil around it.
-They then squeeze their prey with their body, and consume it.
+Once they spot suitable prey, they will grab their prey with their sharp, backward-facing teeth and proceed to coil around it.
+Then, they will squeeze their prey with their body and consume it.
+They constrict their prey because they are non-venomous snakes, and therefore have to disable their prey in other ways.

 9. Terrestrial

 Rainbow Boas are primarily terrestrial snakes.
 These snakes are usually found near a source of water.
-They mostly inhabit rainforests and humid woodland forests, however they have been occasionally spotted in open savannahs.
-Despite the fact that they do have a prehensile tail to help them climb, they are not truly arboreal snakes as they spend most of their time on the ground.
+They mostly inhabit rainforests and humid woodland forests, however, they have been occasionally spotted in open savannahs.
+Even though they have a prehensile tail to help them climb, they are not truly arboreal snakes as they spend most of their time on the ground.

 In the wild rainbow boas have quite a varied diet.
 That diet mainly consists of small mammals, rodents, birds, bats, and sometimes even small lizards.
-In captivity rainbow boas are able to thrive on a diet of appropriate sized mice/rats.
+In captivity, rainbow boas can thrive on a diet of appropriate-sized mice/rats.

 Enjoy this article?
 Share it with your friends using the links below!
 Also, leave a comment below and let us know what you think.
 Thanks for reading!